Melancton Smith: Anti-Federalist Papers

 Smith has been cited as the likely author of some of the more prominent Anti-Federalist essays written to encourage voters to reject ratification of the Constitution: the essays of Brutus and The Federal Farmer.
 While many believed Robert Yates to have been the author of the Brutus essays and Richard Henry Lee to have written the Federal Farmer, scholars have recently cast doubt on those attributions.
-In a computational analysis of the known writings of Smith, Yates, Lee, and other prominent Antifederalists, John Burrows concluded that Smith was the most likely author of both sets of essays.
+In a computational analysis of the known writings of Smith, Yates, Lee, and other prominent Anti-Federalists, John Burrows concluded that Smith was the most likely author of both sets of essays.
 He found that "Brutus is consistently unlike...
 Yates's other writings."
 However, "the resemblance to Smith is strong and unfaltering."
 Furthermore, "[a]ll of the tests employed upheld Smith's authorship of Federal Farmer's papers, while the claim for Richard Henry Lee found no support at all."
-Michael Zuckert and Derek Webb, noting that it would be odd for one person to write two separate sets of essays covering similar topics and publishing at the same time, suggest that Smith instead collaborated closely with other Antifederalists.
+Michael Zuckert and Derek Webb, noting that it would be odd for one person to write two separate sets of essays covering similar topics and publishing at the same time, suggest that Smith instead collaborated closely with other Anti-Federalists.
 They find it more probable that he wrote one of the sets of essays, while another person or persons close to him wrote the other.
+A strong case has more recently been made for Elbridge Gerry as the Federal Farmer by John P. Kaminski and others.